Herceptin Side Effects

 Generic Name: trastuzumab

-Note: This document contains side effect information about trastuzumab.
-Some of the dosage forms listed on this page may not apply to the brand name Herceptin.
+Note: This page contains information about the side effects of trastuzumab.
+Some of the dosage forms included on this document may not apply to the brand name Herceptin.

-Some side effects of Herceptin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Herceptin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Along with its needed effects, trastuzumab (the active ingredient contained in Herceptin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking trastuzumab:More common

 - fever or chills